Gluu Gateway 4.0.x#

 - Authentication by OAuth2/UMA bearer tokens and JWT

 - Authorization by OAuth/UMA scopes

 - Proxy websites, acting as an OpenID Connect Relying Party (RP)

 - Control access to API's by delegating the decision to an Open Policy Agent server (PDP)

-- Collect and report OAuth and UMA usage metrics
+- Collect and report usage metrics

 - Provide a web GUI to simplify ongoing administration